 M: "You OK?"

 H: "Yeah.
 I'm just feeling a little shaken up and angry, but it is not fair of me to "kill the messenger" when what you are saying makes so much sense.
-I guess I am pissed off at myself because deep inside I was never comfortable with my $250 fee.
-I sort of felt peer pressured into it.
-I felt all pumped up at the coaching event, but then when I got home, and I followed their advise, it was just crickets.
+I guess I am pissed off at myself because deep inside I was never comfortable with my $225 fee.
+I sort of felt peer pressured into it from the coaching group.
+I felt all pumped up at an event I attended, but then when I got home, and I followed their advise, it was just crickets.
 No clients were calling.
-And even though I already have 5 clients and all of them are willing to pay full fee, I sense that two of them are a little resentful, and one has started canceling session after I raised my fees.
+And even though I already have 5 clients and all of them are willing to pay full fee, I sense that two of them are a little resentful, and one has started canceling sessions after I raised my fees.

 H: "Mari, I did!
 But one of the coaches publicly shut me down and shared that they built a full practice in the middle of the recession a few years ago, and if they can do it so can I. No excuses were allowed.
 I felt a lot of shame.
 Plus I spent a boat load of money to learn the marketing system they were selling, so I felt like I had to do what they were saying.
 They told me I needed to build a bigger list, or blog more, or attend a conference, or start giving out freebies, or put together all kinds of different income funnels that were incredibly exhausting and time consuming.
 So, I guess I feel some shame that even though I have jumped through all of their hoops, it's not happening for me."